eEmmy/NodeJGoalS/README.md

 ## How to
 Just open an terminal, navigate to the folder created by git and type ```node app.js```.
-Next, edit the .env file with your favorite text editor.
+Next, edit the .env file with your favorite text editor and run the data-bulder.sql script into your database.
 Now, open any browser and type to [http://localhost:8000](http://localhost:8000), sign up, and start to manage your goals!